 Goals of this Project:

-- Provide free English language classes to children in primary schools in Quito
+- Provide free English language lessons to high school students in Quito

-- Improve the future prospects of some of Quito’s most impoverished children, and help them to break the poverty cycle
+- Improve the future prospects of Quito's children and help them to break the poverty cycle

 - Expose non-English speakers to native English speakers in order to improve pronunciation and conversational skills

 - Enable inter-cultural exchange which benefits both residents and international volunteers alike.

 How You Can Help

 Volunteers play an integral role in achieving the goals of this project.
 The impoverished youth in this community need a helping hand to escape from the poverty in which their families have lived for generations.
 English language skills give these young people this helping hand – improving their chances for higher education and employment.
 While there is no disputing the importance of local English teachers in the continuation of ongoing language skills development in a developing country, there is undeniable benefit to having native English speakers imparting their own inherent knowledge of a skill they have effectively spent their entire lives developing.
 The combination of first-hand knowledge of the English language and an often inability or low-level ability to speak the local language spoken by their students makes international volunteers great English teachers.

 Volunteers on this project therefore provide a valid and effective means of English language tuition.
 They will contribute in a number of ways and can expect to undertake the following tasks:

 - Teach English and focus on the children's self-esteem